Vidushi2709/Vidushi2709/README.md

 I like turning ideas into systems: from gradients to decisions, from prompts to behavior ✨🎀

-When I’m not debugging emotions out of models, I’m probably folding paper cranes or chasing plot twists ₍˶ˊᵕˋ˵₎💌
+When I’m not debugging emotions out of models, I’m probably painting my nails, folding paper cranes, or chasing plot twists ₍˶ˊᵕˋ˵₎💌